Ruby's Lesotho Book Drive

 Check out the following link for a brief slideshow about Lesotho

-Thanks to Deena Rowe, Aunt Nanie Todd and Mary, Ms. Halboth, Maya A., Grammy and Papa, Aunt Taffy, Sam, Chloe and Mimo, and Anne Button, for the books so far.
-Also thanks to the Seltzer family, the Alam-Lalani family, JFK and Kristen.
+Thanks to Deena Rowe and family, Aunt Nanie Todd and Mary, Ms. Halboth, Maya A., Grammy and Papa, Aunt Taffy, Sam, Chloe and Mimo, and Anne Button, for the books so far.
+Also thanks to the Seltzer family, the Alam-Lalani family, JFK and Kristen, the Rababy family, Mary and the RSF Book Cellar, Mrs. Moreno, Mrs. Grillot, and the teachers at RSF school.

 Tips for Other Book Drive Organizers